-Volunteer coaches are needed.
-If interested, complete a Youth Coach Application and return it to the Grove City Parks and Recreation office.
+- If interested, contact the Grove City Parks and Recreation office.

-2022 Fall Key Dates
+2023 Fall Key Dates

-- Registration: Monday, Aug.
-1-Wednesday, Aug.
+- Registration: Tuesday, Aug.
+1 – Thursday, Aug.
 31

 - Practice: begins week of Sept.
-19
+18

 - Games: begin week of Oct.
-17
+16

 Youth Volleyball Downloads:

 - Please respect SWCSD property.
-No participants or family members/fans should enter other areas of the building, cause damage or otherwise abuse the privilege of using the facilities, as this can lead to the loss of access to facilities and impact the department’s ability to offer basketball and volleyball programs.
+No participants or family members/fans should enter other areas of the building, use tobacco/vaping pens or alcohol, cause damage or otherwise abuse the privilege of using the facilities, as this can lead to the loss of access to facilities and impact the department’s ability to offer basketball and volleyball programs.